primitivefinance/arbiter/README.md

 ## Command Line Interface

 The Arbiter binary provides a CLI for creating new project much like [Foundry](https://github.com/foundry-rs/foundry), which Arbiter aims to work alongside with.
-It also gives you the abilities to fork a state of an EVM network and store it to disk so that you can use this fork in a simulation.
+It also gives you the ability to fork a state of an EVM network and store it on disk so that you can use this fork in a simulation.

 ### Initialization
 To create a new project, you should have Foundry installed.